 3. Show Respect (to Every Employee)

+The values of leadership and ownership culture are inseparable.
 Regardless of how long they've worked at the company or what position they hold, show respect.

 4. Show Employees How They Can Make an Impact

+If you have ever wondered how to implement ownership culture in a workplace we suggest you start by educating your employees.
 One of the three pillars of the Great Game is "educating" employees.
 Showing your workers how their roles connect to the organization's larger vision will allow them to see the bigger picture.

 This will help them gain an understanding of how important their actions are to the company's success.
 You can start with some basic open-book training to get the creative wheels turning.

 5. Maintain a Great Company Image

 Nothing is better than hearing something good about your workplace and having that moment of, “Hey, I work there.”